4 Day Guided Garden Route Tour from Cape Town – Solo

 DAY 02.
 Mossel Bay – Oudtshoorn – Cango Caves – Ostrich Farm.

 Travel over the scenic Outeniqua Mountains to the Little Karoo and we visit an Ostrich Show Farm for some unique experiences.
 Here we learn about these amazing flightless birds and may see some ostrich racing.
-A ride on a back of an ostrich is not for the fainthearted.
+A ride on the back of an ostrich is not for the fainthearted.
 You visit the Cango caves regarded as one of South Africa’s foremost natural wonders.
 The calcite caves comprise an underground wonderland of stalactites and stalagmites.
 Afterwards; you visit Oudtshoorn, also called the “Feather capital” of the world, because we find over ninety percent of the world’s ostrich farms here.
 Overnight at La Plume Lodge outside Oudtshoorn.

 DAY 03.
 Oudtshoorn – Cango Wildlife Ranch – Garden Route – Knysna

-After breakfast you visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility.
+After breakfast, you visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility.
 Then depart for George and Wilderness National Park.
 You skirt around the lakes with stops at scenic viewpoints en-route to Knysna.
 The town is situated on the edge of the Knysna Lagoon with its entrance to the sea guarded by two hills known as the “Heads”.
-The area also falls within a National Park proclaimed to conserve the natural beauty of the lakelands and adjacent indigenous forests.
+The area also falls within a National Park proclaimed to conserve the natural beauty of the Lakelands and adjacent indigenous forests.
 Knysna also offers shopping opportunities of locally made art and craft, etc. You could join an optional sundowner cruise on the Knysna lagoon to enjoy the beautiful surrounds of Knysna.
 You overnight at Augusta Bay Lodge in Knysna.

 DAY 04.
 Knysna – Plettenberg Bay – Tsitsikamma National Park

-You visit the Tsitsikamma National Park (Khoisan for ‘The place of much water’) stretching over 100 kilometres of wild and rocky coastline.
+You visit the Tsitsikamma National Park (Khoisan for ‘The place of much water’) stretching over 100 kilometers of wild and rocky coastline.
 It’s characterized by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
 Here do a relatively easy walk via a scenic path to the suspension bridge stretching over the mouth of the Storms River.
 The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth where the tour ends.